 Once installation locations have been selected, it is important that the specific placement of each sign is considered and clearly identified.

 - Signs must provide adequate clearance from roads and paths, but remain within close proximity to the route.
 Signs must be installed at a maximum setback of 60 cm to 120 cm (2ft to 4ft) from the edge of the Trail.
-Minimum setbacks from roadways and walkways vary by local jurisdiction; be sure to verify the requirements specific to each section of Trail.
+Minimum setbacks from roadways and walkways vary by local jurisdiction; be sure to verify the requirements specific to each section of the Trail.

 - The viewing angle is typically determined by the local jurisdiction.
 Please consult with your local authority for the requirements in your area.

 - Signs and arrows are to be installed at a distance of 170 cm (66”) from the ground.
 These distances are to be measured from the bottom of the sign to the ground.

 - All signs and arrows come with pre-drilled holes that should fit any standard signpost.